spillai/agi-pack/README.md

     You should see the following output:

     ```bash
+    $ agi-pack generate -c agibuild.yaml
     📦 base-sklearn
     └── 🎉 Successfully generated Dockerfile (target=base-sklearn, filename=Dockerfile).
         └── `docker build -f Dockerfile --target base-sklearn .`
     ```

 That's it!
 You can now build the generated Dockerfile using `docker build` to build the image directly.

+## More Complex Example 📚

+Now imagine you want to build a more complex image that has multiple stages, and you want to build a `base` image that has all the basic dependencies, and a `dev` image that has additional build-time dependencies.

+    ```yaml
+    images:
+      base-cpu:
+        name: agi
+        base: debian:buster-slim
+        system:
+          - wget
+        python: 3.8.10
+        pip:
+          - scikit-learn
+        run:
+          - echo "Hello, world!"

+      dev-cpu:
+        base: base-cpu
+        system:
+        - build-essential
+    ```

+Once you've defined this `agibuild.yaml`, running `agi-pack generate` will generate the following output:

+    You should see the following output:
+    ```bash
+    $ agi-pack generate -c agibuild.yaml
+    📦 base-cpu
+    └── 🎉 Successfully generated Dockerfile (target=base-cpu, filename=Dockerfile).
+        └── `docker build -f Dockerfile --target base-cpu .`
+    📦 dev-cpu
+    └── 🎉 Successfully generated Dockerfile (target=dev-cpu, filename=Dockerfile).
+        └── `docker build -f Dockerfile --target dev-cpu .`
+    ```

+As you can see, `agi-pack` will generate a **single** Dockerfile for each of the images defined in the YAML file.
+You can then build the individual images from the same Dockerfile using docker targets: `docker build -f Dockerfile --target <target> .` where `<target>` is the name of the image target you want to build.

+Here's the corresponding [`Dockerfile`](./examples/generated/Dockerfile-multistage-example) that was generated.

 ## Inspiration and Attribution 🌟